0xFableOrg/xchain/README.md

 balance on chain Y has now been updated with the requested tokens.

-The one-sided locking property is important: it enables the solver to use contentious state on chain Y (e.g. an AMM pool) to acquire the token without incuring lock contention.
+The one-sided locking property is important: it enables the solver to use contentious state on chain Y (e.g. an AMM pool, an NFT marketplace) to acquire the token without incuring lock contention.
 On chain X's side, the escrow contract is not contended at all, as the only people trying to write to it are the solvers trying to fill the request — only one of which may succeed anyway.

 Interestingly, atomicity protects the solver here.
 If we use the same setup without atomicity (only asynchronous message-passing), then two solvers could fill the buyer's order (sending him tokens on